J-smita/school-demo/README.md

 # school-demo
 This is my first repository.
 <br>
-My name is Jasmita Saha
+My name is Jasmita Saha.